 - In the event of a fire alarm, all visitors inside the attraction will be led to safety by a member of the team to the designated fire evacuation point. - Only guide and assisted dogs are allowed in the grounds.
-We can provide a water bowl for them on request.
-The nearest toilet for assisted dogs is located within the car park next to the entrance gates. - On our website, within the accessibility area, you will find a visual story of our building and facilities to download or you can request a colour print out when you arrive at the centre.
+We can provide a water bowl for them on request. - On our website, within the accessibility area, you will find a visual story of our building and facilities to download or you can request a colour print out when you arrive at the centre. - Bits and bobs box: Just ask at our admissions desk if there is anything you need from a sewing kit, cycle puncture kit, glasses kit, wipes, sanitary products to directions to the nearest electric charging point, our team are here to help.